-Note: A grade of "C+" or better is required in all RDL courses to
+Note: A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.

-RDL 233 - SPECIAL RADIOLOGY STUDIES
+RDL 233 - Special Radiology Studies

 Elements of radiographic contrast media are related to specific procedures.
 Covers special radiographic examinations, including examinations of the gastrointestinal system, urinary system, circulatory system, and nervous system.
 Invasive and non-invasive procedures are also covered.